 There Is No Intimacy Without Covenant

 Why does God save sex for marriage, and expect us to do the same?
-Purity culture gives us many reasons, most of which are valid (emotional protection, physical health, prevention of unwed pregnancy and the ensuing consequences).
+Purity culture gave us many reasons, some of which were valid (emotional protection, physical health, prevention of unwed pregnancy and the ensuing consequences).
 But the ultimate reason we see outlined in Scripture has to do with covenant and intimacy.
 I talked about this in my post Why God’s Design for Sex is Marriage:

 “God has designed sex for marriage and requires marriage for sex because His definition of love is founded on sacrifice and commitment… “Can a mother forget her nursing child?
 Can she feel no love for the child she has borne?
 But even if that were possible, I would not forget you!
 See, I have written your name on the palms of my hands.”
 (Is.
 49:15-16)… God’s kind of love is everlasting.
 It is faithful.
 And most of all, it is sacrificial.
 He sent Jesus to purify us so that we could have a relationship with our all-holy God. “